How to Choose a Therapist

 10. Is Patient: The therapist should allow you to explain your problems and patiently listen and not diagnose you prematurely.

 11. Is Proactive and Engaged: A therapist who is too silent or too talkative is not going to be a good fit for most people.
-If the therapist does not promote interactive dialogue, does not answer most questions or pretends to be a “blank screen,” consider changing your therapist.
+If the therapist does not promote interactive dialogue, does not answer most questions, or pretends to be a “blank screen,” consider changing your therapist.

 12. Is Open-Minded: A therapist should accept the idea that a consultation or second opinion may be helpful in the course of therapy.

-13. Has a Flexible Approach: A therapist should be flexible in his clinical orientation and fit his/her model to the client’s specific problems/needs instead of imposing his/her approach on all patients.
+13. Has a Flexible Approach: A therapist should be flexible in their clinical orientation and fit his/her model to the client’s specific problems/needs instead of imposing his/her approach on all patients.
 A good therapist begins with the needs of the client and then moves forward to find the appropriate intervention.

 14. Provides Assignments: The therapist should recognize the needs of the client to work outside the therapy room.
-The therapist should also provide assignments from time-to-time to reinforce the therapy process.
+The therapist should also provide assignments from time to time to reinforce the therapy process.

 15. Is Available in a Crisis: The therapist can be reached by phone or email to briefly discuss the crisis.

-16. Allows a Variety of Participants: At times, it is helpful to bring your friend/partner, child, parent, etc with you to therapy.
+16. Allows a Variety of Participants: At times, it is helpful to bring your friend/partner, child, parent, etc., with you to therapy.
 The therapist should be flexible in terms of who can participate in sessions as well as the frequency of the sessions.

 17. Maintains Boundaries: It is critical to maintain clear and healthy boundaries.
 No business offers are permitted.
 Any sexual relationship is malpractice.
 If you feel something is wrong with the relationship or if you feel exploited in ANY way, seriously consider leaving the therapist.

-19. Doesn’t Make Decisions For You: A therapist should not make your decisions, but rather provide you with the skills and the process to understand your situation, the options available and their consequences to allow you to make the decision.
+19. Doesn’t Make Decisions For You: A therapist should not make your decisions, but rather provide you with the skills and the process to understand your situation, the options available, and their consequences to allow you to make the decision.

-20. Is Authentic and Client-Centered: A therapist is expected to be authentic and real while keeping in mind that the therapy is about the client.
+20. Is Authentic and Client-Centered: A therapist is expected to be authentic while keeping in mind that the therapy is about the client.
 A therapist who reveals too much or irrelevant information about himself/herself is taking the therapy away from being productive.

 21. Conducts Ongoing Evaluations: A therapist should conduct regular evaluations regarding the progress of the therapy and revise his/her intervention accordingly.

-23. Communicates Clearly: A therapist should be direct, open and honest and communicate effectively with all family members, regardless of their age and personality.
+23. Communicates Clearly: A therapist should be direct, open, and honest and communicate effectively with all family members, regardless of their age and personality.